Scarabol/ColonyCommandsMod/README.md

 ## Colonists Cap

-This mod adds a max capacity for each players colonists number.
+This mod can set a maximum for each players colonists number.
 Each colonist beyond the limit will be killed.
-By default there is no limitation.
+By default the limitation is disabled.

-Players with **mods.scarabol.commands.colonycap** permission can use **/colonycap [max-number-of-colonists] [check-interval-delay]** to configure a limit.
+Players with **mods.scarabol.commands.colonycap** permission can use **/colonycap [max-number-of-colonists] [check-interval-delay]** to configure a limit or **/colonycap -1** to disable the limitation.

 ## Fast Travel System